rajath-optit/validate_23_checkpoint-IAM/README.md

 or modification of objects, providing a backup mechanism for data recovery.
 ```

-### Function: Check if CloudTrail is enabled for all AWS accounts
+### 11.Function: Check if CloudTrail is enabled for all AWS accounts
 ```
 11.Enable Cloud Trail for all AWS accounts.
 Checking CloudTrail status for AWS account 123456789012...